Hermeian haloes: Field haloes that interacted with both the Milky Way and M31: Results

-To strengthen our understanding of the spatial distribution of the Local Group field halo populations, the right panel of \figref{fig:Results:hermeian_midpoint_angle} shows their radial distributions relative to the midpoint of the MW--M31 line.
-Most field and backsplash haloes are within \Mpc[1] of the LG midpoint and most commonly are at smaller distances than the two primary haloes \citep[e.g.][]{libeskind_lopsided_2016,pawlowski_lopsidedness_2017,gong_origin_2019,wan_origin_2020}.
-There are no \hermeian{} haloes within \kpc[400] of the centre of the Local Group and all of them are at greater distances than the MW and M31 analogues (with respect to the LG midpoint); the furthest of these is at a distance of \Mpc[1.6].
+To strengthen our understanding of the spatial distribution of the Local Group field halo sub-populations, the right-hand panel of \figref{fig:Results:hermeian_midpoint_angle} shows their radial distributions relative to the midpoint of the MW--M31 line.
+Most of the backsplash and regular field haloes are within \Mpc[1] of the LG midpoint and most commonly are at smaller distances than the two primary haloes \citep[e.g.][]{libeskind_lopsided_2016,pawlowski_lopsidedness_2017,gong_origin_2019,wan_origin_2020}.
+There are no \hermeian{} haloes within \kpc[400] of the centre of the Local Group and all of them are at larger distances than the MW and M31 analogues (with respect to the LG midpoint); the furthest of these is at a distance of \Mpc[1.6].
 Finding a halo at such large distances that has passed within the virial radii of both main haloes without being accreted is particularly surprising.
 Accounting for the angular distributions of the haloes discussed above, the \hermeian{} population is confined to two lobes at distances further from the Local Group barycentre than the MW and M31.
 Observational efforts to detect \hermeian{} haloes would be best focused in these areas.